 Seeking help at an addiction treatment center can help people overcome post-acute withdrawal syndrome with targeted therapies and medication-assisted treatment (MAT).

 Painkiller withdrawal can hold people back from achieving recovery.
-But seeking treatment in a painkiller treatment program can help manage the physical symptoms of withdrawal while also providing tools and strategies to manage post-acute withdrawal symptoms.
+But seeking help in a painkiller addiction treatment program can help manage the physical symptoms of withdrawal while also providing tools and strategies to manage post-acute withdrawal symptoms.

-When you’re ready to start receiving treatment for your painkiller use, contact the professionals at Serenity Grove by calling 844.904.3485.
+When you’re ready to start receiving treatment for your painkiller use, contact the professionals at Serenity Grove by calling 844.904.3485 or reaching out to us online.
 Our team has decades of experience helping people beat opioid addiction and can help you achieve recovery as well.